-Unlike traditional systematic reviews, which focus on producing judgements (e.g., 'Are patients satisfied or not satisfied?'), realist reviews provide explanations and an understanding of phenomena - e.g. answering instead questions such as 'Why are patients satisfied?
+Unlike traditional systematic reviews, which focus on producing judgements (eg, 'Are patients satisfied or not satisfied?'), realist reviews provide explanations and an understanding of phenomena-for example, answering instead questions such as 'Why are patients satisfied?
 When?'

-Thus, the present review will not only be used to develop and refine a theory but also to understand the causal processes behind the programme theory by identifying and configuring contexts, mechanisms, and outcomes (9).
+Thus, the present review will not only be used to develop and refine a theory but also to understand the causal processes behind the programme theory by identifying and configuring contexts, mechanisms and outcomes.9

-This review also offers potential relevance for policymakers who need to know not merely whether patients are satisfied but also what sorts of services to resource.
+This review also offers potential relevance for policy-makers who need to know not merely whether patients are satisfied but also what sorts of services to resource.
 In order to explore and understand the causal explanations for patient engagement with Saudi PHC services, as well as the challenges to patient engagement, a realist approach for evidence synthesis will be conducted.